Zidane steps down as Real Madrid boss as Blancos miss out on appointing Allegri as his successor | Goal.com

 That is forcing the Blancos to look elsewhere, with there still plenty of options for them to consider.

-Joachim Low is about to become another proven performer to hit the managerial market, with the 2014 World Cup winner set to step down as Germany boss after this summer's European Championship.
+Joachim Low is about to hit the managerial market, with the 2014 World Cup winner set to step down as Germany boss after this summer's European Championship.